JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## M3sseging - Improved Search and Inbox
-- Search bar should also search messages and display the users and messages mixed
+- Search bar should also search messages and display the users and messages mixed #DONE
 - Clear all button to delete all search results
 - Previous search results for logged in users
 - Most recently messaged users should appear on the main page